 Under the direction of Ms. David, The IAAS was initiated by an ethnically and geographically diverse group of people who represent the business, artistic, teaching and literary communities.
 These Board members believed there was a need to provide literary artists and the public with dynamic programming outside the traditional constraints of mainstream media that would make multicultural literature and literacy more accessible.
 Their goal was to have The IAAS fill that need.

-Under the newly formed IAAS, the board decided to produce the literary TV program, phatLiterature in 2002.
+As one of its first initiatives, the newly formed IAAS produced the literary TV program, phatLiterature in 2002.
 During the early stages of phatLiterature, financial support was provided through grants and in-kind production services, which produced thirteen episodes before a live studio audience at the Langston Hughes Community Library and Cultural Center/Queens Library in 2002 through 2004.
 The program featured interviews of writers and poets and, as a way to support and promote local visual artists, used the staging of the sets to serve as a gallery for visual artists during the taping of its broadcasts.
 An integral part of the program was a 60-second spot entitled VISUAL SIGNATURES, which broadcast on each episode of phatLiterature.
 Despite careful planning and diligent fundraising efforts, the program budget far exceeded the grant awards and donations that had been received.
 Nevertheless, with the help of IAAS Board members, volunteers and donations, post-production was completed and phatLiterature was distributed to over 50 public access and college stations throughout the U.S. and Canada, reaching approximately 12,000,000 viewers.

-Continued funding cuts by government agencies caused The IAAS to stop production, but after a 2-year hiatus the Board has come together to relaunch the organization.
-Extensive researching and discussion of a wide range of topics — capacity building and change leadership, benchmarking and best practices, leadership development, financial management, websites and the impact of the Internet, reading and literature, the writer’s experience, branding, marketing, the changing media and more — has enabled the board to pool resources and come back stronger than ever with many exciting changes.
-In an effort to strengthen the brand, The IAAS Board developed “phati’tude programming” to tie together all program offshoots under one umbrella.
-So phatLiterature, A Literary TV Program was renamed “phati’tude Literary TV Show,” and existing programs such as VISIONARY VOICES, VISUAL SIGNATURES and the Language & Literary Arts Curriculum were modified to fit under this new program initiative.
+Funding cuts caused The IAAS to cease production, but after a 2-year hiatus the Board has come together to relaunch the organization.
+Extensive researching and discussion of a wide range of topics — capacity building and change leadership, benchmarking and best practices, leadership development, financial management, websites and the impact of the Internet, reading and literature, the writer’s experience, branding, marketing, the changing media and more — has enabled the board to pool resources and come back with many exciting changes.
+In an effort to strengthen the brand, and under the leadership of board member Michelle S. Aragón, The IAAS developed “phati’tude Programs” to tie together programming related to the magazine under one umbrella.
+So phatLiterature, A Literary TV Program (renamed “phati’tude Literary TV Show“), phati’tude Literary Magazine and additional programs such as VISIONARY VOICES, VISUAL SIGNATURES, phati’tude Language & Literary Arts Curriculum (phatLLAC) and Real Poetry, Real Talk were under the “phati’tude” initiative, and are featured on our website, www.phatitude.org..